renpy/renpy/sphinx/source/layeredimage.rst

 - If a :var:`config.default_attribute_callbacks` function exists and if its trigger conditions are met, it is called and potentially adds attributes to the set.

-- The two previous stages are not specific to layeredimages, because it is only after this stage that renpy determines which image or layeredimage will be called to display.
+The previous stages are not specific to layeredimages, because it is only after this stage that renpy determines which image or layeredimage will be called to display.
 For that reason, the given set of attributes must lead to one, and only one, defined image (or layeredimage, Live2D...), using the behavior described in the :ref:`show statement section <show-statement>`.

 - Then, the provided attributes are combined with the attributes defined in the layeredimage, discarding some previously shown attributes and conserving others.
 This is also the point when unrecognized attributes are detected and